 Paul was reticent and preferred observing others mannerisms.

-Inculpate (adj.) – to charge with wrong-doing; accuse
+Inculpate (v.) – to charge with wrong-doing; accuse

 To inculpate Eddy with the murder was absurd; he’d been bowling with Lucy.